 The ACSH is a nonprofit (501(c)(3) that is primarily funded through donations.
 They disclaim on the website: “ACSH does not accept government grants or contracts, nor do we have an endowment.
 We raise our funds each year primarily from individuals and foundations.”

 Analysis / Bias

-The ACSH is known to be funded by corporations and tends to lean toward anti-environment issues.
-Though not scientifically wrong they exhibit a bias in favor of businesses.
+The ACSH is funded by corporations and tends to lean toward deregulation issues.
+Though not scientifically wrong, they exhibit a bias in favor of businesses.

 Some of the products ACSH has defended over the years include DDT, asbestos, and Agent Orange, as well as common pesticides.
 ACSH has often called environmentalists and consumer activists “terrorists,” arguing that their criticisms and concerns about potential health and environmental risks are threats to society.

 ACSH has been funded by big agri-businesses and trade groups like Kellogg, General Mills, Pepsico, and the American Beverage Association, among others.

 A factual search reveals that the American Council on Science and Health has not failed a fact check.
 However, there are numerous instances where ACSH has not aligned with the consensus of science in the past.
 Over the last few years, they have accepted human-influenced climate change, although they do not favor government action but rather free-market solutions.